 Educational Technology Associate: Dr. Kevin Gaugler, Assistant Dean of the School of Liberal Arts

-Environmental Sciences: Dr. Tom Lynch, Department of Environmental Science
+Environmental Sciences: Chris Bowser, Department of Environmental Science

 Honorary Associates: Mr. David Mathason and Mrs. Ellen Mathason